US businesses close to the border fight against border closures | ExBulletin

 In Texas, border towns faced higher unemployment rates during the pandemic than the state average, although in some places this has already been the case.

 Jesus Caas, a business economist at the Federal Reserve Bank of Dallas, said Texas border economies appear to have held up better than many predicted a year ago.
-In border towns like Brownsville, Laredo, and El Paso, the unadjusted January unemployment rates of 9.5%, 8.9%, and 7.4%, respectively, were close enough to the state’s rate of 7.
-3% to suggest that the restrictions had less of an impact on larger, more diverse border economies than elsewhere.
+In border towns like Brownsville, Laredo, and El Paso, the unadjusted January unemployment rates of 9.5%, 8.9%, and 7.4%, respectively, were close enough to the state rate of 7.3% to suggest that the restrictions had less of an impact on larger, more diverse border economies than elsewhere.

 What I’ve seen over the years is that the border adapts to these shocks in a very particular way, said Caas.